Olympus E-P5 vs E-PL1

 It is notable that the E-P5 offers wifi support, while the E-PL1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the E-P5 and the E-PL1 have been discontinued, but can regularly be found used on eBay.
-The E-PL1 was replaced by the Olympus E-PL2, while the E-P5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Both the E-P5 and the E-PL1 have been discontinued, but can regularly be found used on ebay.
+The E-PL1 was replaced by the Olympus E-PL2, while the E-P5 was followed by the Olympus E-P7.
+Further information on the features and operation of the E-P5 and E-PL1 can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Olympus E-PL1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-P5 or the Olympus E-PL1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.